cpmech/gemlab/README.md

     //     0.0     0.5     1.0
     let path = "./data/meshes/four_tri3_one_qua4.msh";
     let mesh = Mesh::from_text_file(path)?;

-    let features = Features::new(&mesh, Extract::Boundary);
+    // Extract features such boundary edges and faces.

-    // Find entities along the boundary of the mesh with coordinates.
+    // Find entities along the boundary of the mesh given coordinates.
     // The `At` enum provides an easy way to define the type of the
-    // constraint such as line, plane, circle, etc. let find = Find::new(&mesh, &features)?;
+    // constraint such as line, plane, circle, etc. let find = Find::new(&mesh, None);
     assert_eq!(&find.point_ids(At::Y(0.5))?, &[3, 4]);
     assert_eq!(&find.edge_keys(At::X(1.0))?, &[(2, 4), (4, 7)]);